-And as Nienhuis notes, unlike salaried 9-5 types, artists often endure long, stressful gaps between paychecks.
+As Nienhuis notes, unlike salaried 9-5 types we have a lot of feast or famine times that make for long, stressful gaps between paychecks.

 “This pressure combo can leave artists especially vulnerable to a state of mental, emotional and physical exhaustion known as burnout.”

-10 Things That Lead To Burnout For Artists
+10 Things That Often Lead To Burnout For Heart-Centered Artists

-1. We Work Really Hard, On the Wrong Things
+We Work Really Hard – On the Wrong Things

-If you’re on the verge of burnout, I say pick the one social media outlet you actually enjoy working on and put the rest into cyber sleep for now.
+If you’re on the verge of social media burnout, I say pick the one social media outlet you actually enjoy working on and put the rest into cyber sleep for now.

 If Facebook is making you break into hives, and you really only love Pinterest — just do Pinterest.